OtagoPolytechnic/BIT-portfolio-demo/_drafts/3d-drawing.md

 title: 3D Drawing
 categories: project
 ---
 After some practice with SketchUp I was able to produce this 3D model of my ideal IT classroom.
+I would write a bit more here as a kind of summary of this post, but no more than a few sentences.

 ## Model
 The image goes here